Distributions¶

 g.plot('gpc', sizeasmass=True, cdf=2) # cdf on secondary y-axis

-If we want to save the plot or further manipulate it, we can set return_objects=True
+If we want to save the plot or further manipulate it, we can set return_objects=True, which will give us handles to the figure and axes objects.

 # fig, ax = g.plot('gpc', sizeasmass=True, cdf=2, return_objects=True)